Modeling

 Abstract

-The present study aimed to categorize the mental patterns of managers regarding the antecedents of organizational friction within the Kermanshah Gas Company.
-A mixed-methods approach, grounded in an interpretive-positivist philosophical framework, was employed for this applied-developmental study.
-Qualitative ...
+Organizational friction, a detrimental organizational behavior, can impede organizational growth by negatively affecting human resources. the present study aimed to categorize the mental patterns of managers regarding the antecedents of organizational friction within the Kermanshah Gas Company.
+A mixed-methods ...

 Read More